Ahmed Rushdi

 Born in Hyderabad Deccan, he migrated to Pakistan following partition.
-In 1954, he recorded the official National anthem of Pakistan with several other singers.
-Rushdi has recorded the highest number of film songs in the history of Pakistani cinema in Urdu, English, Punjabi, Bengali, Sindhi and Gujarati and found unprecedented success as a playback artist from the mid-1950s to early 1980s.
-He was also known for his stage performance.
+In 1954, he recorded the official National Anthem of Pakistan with several other singers.
+Rushdi has recorded the highest number of film songs in the history of Pakistani cinema in Urdu, English, Punjabi, Bengali, Sindhi, and Gujarati and found unprecedented success as a playback artist from the mid-1950s to early 1980s.
+He was also known for his stage performances.
 He suffered from poor health during the latter part of his life and died of a heart attack at the age of 48, after recording approximately five thousand film songs for 583 released films.
 Besides popular music, Rushdi also helped popularize the ghazals of Naseer Turabi.
-He was awarded five Nigar Awards, the "Best Singer Of The Millennium" title, "Life Time Achievement Award", "Legend Award" and Lux Style Award.
+He was awarded five Nigar Awards, the "Best Singer of the Millennium" title, "Life Time Achievement Award", "Legend Award" and Lux Style Award.

-In 2003, 20 years after his death, Pakistani president Pervez Musharraf awarded him the Sitara-e-Imtiaz, the "star of excellence," for distinguished merit in the field of arts.
-According to the 2016 survey of Asian Woman Magazine, Rushdi is declared as a darling singer of all time.
-In 2022, his song Ko Ko Korina featured in the opening scene of American series Ms. Marvel (TV series) and won top ratings.
+In 2003, 20 years after his death, Pakistani president Pervez Musharraf awarded him the Sitara-i-Imtiaz, the "star of excellence", for distinguished merit in the field of arts.
+In a 2016 survey by Asian Woman magazine, Rushdi was declared a darling singer of all time.
+In 2022, his song "Ko Ko Korina" featured in the opening scene of the American television miniseries Ms. Marvel and won top ratings.

 Early life

 Ahmed Rushdi was born to a religious, conservative family of Hyderabad Deccan in 1934.
-His father, Syed Manzoor Mohammad, taught Arabic, Islamic History and Persian at Aurangabad College, Hyderabad, Deccan.
+His father, Syed Manzoor Mohammad, taught Arabic, Islamic history and Persian at Aurangabad College, Hyderabad, Deccan.
 He died when Rushdi was only six years old.
 From a young age, Rushdi was fond of listening to the musical programs, including songs, which were broadcast from the radio.
-He neither inherited music from any one, nor any body in his family was ever affiliated to music.
+He neither inherited music from anyone, nor was anybody in his family ever affiliated with music.
 Ahmed Rushdi's singing talents impressed a very close friend of his father, whom he called uncle and who loved him dearly.
-He enrolled in a local music academy in Hyderabad Deccan.
-Moreover, two popular composers of the time, M.A.
-Rauf and Iqbal Qureshi, also taught music in the same school.
-Thus, Ahmed Rushdi learned the basics of music from the afore-mentioned teachers.
+He enrolled in a local music academy in Hyderabad, Deccan.
+Moreover, two popular composers of the time, M. A. Rauf and Iqbal Qureshi, also taught music in the same school.
+Thus, Ahmed Rushdi learnt the basics of music from the afore-mentioned teachers.
 Later, he got some training in classical music from Ustad Nathu Khan.

-Ahmed Rushdi did not get any sort of formal training of classical music neither before nor after becoming a successful playback singer but he had an effective command over high and low notes.
+Ahmed Rushdi did not get any sort of formal training of classical music either before or after becoming a successful playback singer, but he had effective command over high and low notes.
 He sang his first song in the Indian film Ibrat in 1951 and got recognition.
 His family moved to Pakistan and settled in Karachi in 1954, where he began participating in variety shows, music programs, and children's programs on radio.
-In 1954, he recorded his first non-film song, "Bunder Road se Keemari", written by Mehdi Zaheer for the popular Radio Pakistan show Bachchon Ki Duniya; the song was a hit and became the steppingstone for Rushdi's future.
+In 1954, he recorded his first non-film song, "Bunder Road se Keemari," written by Mehdi Zaheer for the popular Radio Pakistan show Bachchon Ki Duniya; the song was a hit and became the stepping stone for Rushdi's future.